realArcherL/spotlighting-datamarking/README.md

 - `encoding` - Tokenizer encoding (default: `'cl100k_base'`)
   - Available options: `'cl100k_base'` (GPT-4), `'p50k_base'` (Codex), `'r50k_base'` (GPT-2/3), `'gpt2'`
 - `sandwich` - Whether to wrap the entire text with markers at the beginning and end (default: `true`)

+> **Security Feature**: This method always ensures at least one marker is inserted between tokens, even if the probability calculation would result in no markers.
+This prevents untrusted data from passing through completely unmarked (except for sandwich wrappers), providing consistent protection against prompt injection attacks.

 ### `genDataMarker()`